labordynamicsinstitute/replicability-training/coc.md

 Part 1.
 Introduction

-The Carpentries is a community-led project.
+The LDI Replication Lab emphasizes participation of all team members in an equitable fashion.
 We value the involvement of everyone in the community.
-We are committed to creating a friendly and respectful place for learning, teaching and contributing.
-All participants in our events and communications are expected to show respect and courtesy to others.
+We are committed to creating a friendly and respectful place for learning and contributing.
+All participants in our work and communications are expected to show respect and courtesy to others.

-To make clear what is expected, everyone participating in The Carpentries activities is required to conform to the Code of Conduct.
-This Code of Conduct applies to all spaces managed by The Carpentries including, but not limited to, workshops, email lists, and online forums such as GitHub, Slack and Twitter.
-Workshop hosts are expected to assist with the enforcement of the Code of Conduct.
+To make clear what is expected, everyone participating in LDI Replication Lab's activities is required to conform to the Code of Conduct.
+This Code of Conduct applies to all spaces managed by LDI Replication Lab including, but not limited to, workshops, email lists, and online forums such as GitHub, Slack and Twitter.

-The Carpentries [Code of Conduct Committee](https://carpentries.org/coc-ctte/) is responsible for enforcing the Code of Conduct.
-It can be contacted by emailing [coc@carpentries.org](mailto:coc@carpentries.org).
+The LDI Executive Director is responsible for enforcing the Code of Conduct.
+They can be contacted by emailing [ldi-leadership@cornell.edu](mailto:ldi-leadership@cornell.edu).
+Should a complaint concern the Executive Director, Cornell University should be contacted, as outlined by the Code and Policies mentioned above.
-All reports will be reviewed by the Code of Conduct Committee and will be kept confidential.
+All reports will be reviewed  and will be kept confidential.

 Part 2.
-The Carpentries Code of Conduct
+LDI Replication Lab Code of Conduct

-The Carpentries is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
+The LDI Replication Lab is dedicated to providing a welcoming and supportive environment for all people, regardless of background or identity.
 As such, we do not tolerate behaviour that is disrespectful to our teachers or learners or that excludes, intimidates, or causes discomfort to others.
 We do not tolerate discrimination or harassment based on characteristics that include, but are not limited to, gender identity and expression, sexual orientation, disability, physical appearance, body size, citizenship, nationality, ethnic or social origin, pregnancy, familial status, veteran status, genetic information, religion or belief (or lack thereof), membership of a national minority, property, age, education, socio-economic status, technical choices, and experience level.

-Everyone who participates in Carpentries activities is required to conform to this Code of Conduct.
+Everyone who participates in LDI Replication Lab activities is required to conform to this Code of Conduct.
 It applies to all spaces managed by The Carpentries including, but not limited to, workshops, email lists, and online forums such as GitHub, Slack and Twitter.
 Workshop hosts are expected to assist with the enforcement of the Code of Conduct.
-By participating, participants indicate their acceptance of the procedures by which The Carpentries resolves any Code of Conduct incidents, which may include storage and processing of their personal information.
+By participating, participants indicate their acceptance of the procedures by which the LDI Replication Lab resolves any Code of Conduct incidents, which may include storage and processing of their personal information.

 Part 2.1 Expected behaviour

 All participants in our events and communications are expected to show respect and courtesy to others.
 All interactions should be professional regardless of platform: either online or in-person.
-In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all Carpentries events and platforms:
+In order to foster a positive and professional learning environment we encourage the following kinds of behaviours in all LDI Replication Lab activities and platforms:

 * Use welcoming and inclusive language
 * Be respectful of different viewpoints and experiences